M-o-a-T/moat/doc/spec_infra.rst

 --------------

-One bus client runs gateway firmware which implements a transparent bidirectional link from the MoaT bus to its serial port.
-An embedded computer (Raspberry Pi, ESP32, …) then relays to MQTT.
+One bus client runs gateway firmware which implements a transparent bidirectional link from the MoaT bus to a serial port.
+An embedded computer (Raspberry Pi, ESP32, …) then (un)packetizes the messages and relays to MQTT.

 This allows the daemons which do address assignment, message relaying, and data collection to operate independently.
 In particular, each part can be